tatref/honeyssh/README.md

 ssh localhost -p 2222 -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null
 ```

 Any user/password combination is accepted.
-Any key under `./client_keys` are also accepted.
+Any key under `./client_keys` is also accepted.

-The `./dump/` directory will be populated with the raw bytes sent from the client.
+The `./dump/` directory will be populated with the raw bytes sent from the client, as well as the user/password used to connect.

+# Limitations
+At the moment, the ssh library (thrussh) supports only a single key exchange algorithm (curve25519-sha256).

 # Notes on security
 None